ipdl/ipdl/README.md

 ## Installation instructions

 `IPDL` currently requires Coq `8.14.1`.
-Assuming `opam` is installed, perform the following in the root directory to install Coq and required dependencies, and build IPDL:
+Assuming `opam` is installed, perform the following in the root directory to install Coq and required dependencies, and build the Coq files for IPDL along with the case studies:
 ```
 opam pin add coq 8.14.1
 opam repo add coq-released https://coq.inria.fr/opam/released